igorln/shopping-cart/README.md

 Uma requisição à API gasta um tempo e durante ele, ficamos sem saber se está tudo certo ou se algo deu errado.
 Normalmente é utilizada alguma forma para mostrar que a requisição está em andamento.
 Mostre a palavra "loading..." em alguma lugar da página **apenas durante** a requisição à API.
 O elemento mostrado durante o carregamento da página deve, **obrigatóriamente**, ter a classe `loading`.

+### 6. Button to clear shopping cart

+Create a button to remove all items from the shopping cart.
+It must, **must**, have the `empty-cart` class.

+### 7. Add a "loading" text during an API request

+An API request takes time and during it, we don't know if everything is right or if something went wrong.
+Usually some way is used to show that the request is in progress.
+Show the word "loading ..." somewhere on the page **only during** the API request.
+The element shown during page loading must, **must**, have the class `loading`.